aslamsyed/go_mongo_http/README.md

 # mongo_http
-GoLang Mongo DB REST API's
+Micro service using Mongo DB in GoLang

 mgo is a rich mongo driver for Go. http://labix.org/mgo